 - Companies recreating healthier options for food products that have been popular and in great demand for years.

-Another obvious trend that has been observed in the food and beverage industry is the significant increase in the consumption of fresher/healthier foods.
+Another obvious trend that observed in the food and beverage industry is the significant increase in the consumption of fresher/healthier foods.
 This is creating problems for retailers and grocery stores that have limited fresh/healthy options.
-On the other hand, retailers that are providing options for these popular consumer preferences are seeing an uptick in sales.
+On the other hand, retailers providing options for these popular consumer preferences are seeing an uptick in sales.
 Food cultivators and manufacturers are motivated by these trends and are trying to improve their cultivation and production methods to achieve the highest level of consumer fulfillment.

 According to a CEO of a green vegetables and herbs producer, consumers are now making educated and informed decisions regarding their immune health and food intake and there is a growing need for fresh and healthy produce.
 The above mentioned company grows a variety of leafy vegetables and herbs in a closed loop hydroponic environment.
 Their goal is to provide fresh, pesticide and chemical free vegetables grown locally in a sustainable environment.

 In recent years there has been a great increase in the level of consumer demand for vegan and vegetarian food.
-Netflix documentaries like Cowspiracy and Okja have played a major role in bringing awareness to consumers regarding the nutritional and health benefits of plant-proteins and veganism.
+Netflix documentaries like Conspiracy and Okja have played a major role in bringing awareness to consumers regarding the nutritional and health benefits of plant-proteins and veganism.
 Even those that don’t turn to veganism for ethical reasons might still buy similar products to achieve the health benefits of a plant-based diet.
-Just Eat, for example, noted a 94% increase in the percentageof healthy food that was ordered on their platform and acknowledged veganism as the top trend for 2018.
+Just Eat, for example, noted a 94% increase in the percentage of healthy food that was ordered on their platform and acknowledged veganism as the top trend for 2018.
 While veganism was historically treated as a fad and often cast in a negative light by mainstream media, global attitudes are now changing, and it seems like this trend is here to stay.
 Businesses offering plant-based diets can now expect to see a greater demand for their products as their target market expands.
 Grocery stores and food retailers should expect the vegan and plant-based meal market to expand even further in years to come.

 We are living in the digital age now, with the world at our fingertips.
 Consumers prefer to do a lot of their everyday activities like socializing, accessing health services, shopping etc. online.
 A study conducted by Nielson and the Food Market Institute shows that almost 50% of Americans buy their groceries online and around 61% of millennials are online grocery shoppers.
-This suggests that such consumer behaviours fueled by new technology and market innovation will continue to gain popularity in decades to come.
-Keeping this shift and evolution in mind, food and beverage retailers should now aim for a strong online presence, and ideally a competentonline sales platform too.
+This suggests that such consumer behaviors fueled by new technology and market innovation will continue to gain popularity in decades to come.
+Keeping this shift and evolution in mind, food and beverage retailers should now aim for a strong online presence, and ideally a competent online sales platform too.